-Welcome to another Wacky Wednesday project – fun activities for playing with patterns in nature.
+Welcome to another Wacky Workshops project – fun activities for playing with patterns in nature.

 We are surrounded by beautiful patterns everywhere we look.
 Some are manmade, but nature provides us with a feast of patterns, from symmetries, spirals, meanders and spots and stripes to tessellations and fractals.